 VMall is an example of an eCommerce platform developed and operated by one brand – in this case, Huawei.
 Obviously, it is focused on Huawei products – mobile phones, laptops etc, but also partners with smaller, less prominent brands, who do not compete with Huawei directly, but can enrich the catalog.

 With this we conclude our list of top 15 prominent Chinese eCommerce marketplaces eCommerce websites.
 The Chinese landscape is very dynamic.
-Even if the list of players is more or less settled, the battle for the few several lines is not over – something that was obvious with the amazing rise of Pinduoduo almost to the very top.
-We will update this list regularly to keep you up to date with the latest developments in this exciting ecosystem.
+Even if the list of players is more or less settled, the battle for the few several lines is not over – we witnessed an amazing rise of Pinduoduo almost to the very top a couple years before and similar success story from Douyin this year.
+We will keep updating this list regularly to keep you up to date with the latest developments in this exciting ecosystem.